Armeldt/Python-Fake-Bill-Detection-Model/README.md

     - Prepare the Python model for live testing, ensuring it can handle new, unseen data effectively.

-    - Build an executable which encapsulate the trained model, enabling users to easily use it without needing to intercat with Python.
+    - Build an executable application which encapsulate the trained model, enabling users to easily use it without needing to intercat with Python.

 4. Reporting and Presentation: